 The Heart of the Rogue campaign raised over $3,560,000 thanks to the leadership of State and Federal agencies, charitable foundations, and Oregonians across the state.

-Learn more about how a local celebrity is getting involved: "Celebrity Steps Up to Lead Rogue River Acquisition".
+Learn more about how a local celebrity was involved: "Celebrity Steps Up to Lead Rogue River Acquisition".

 Banner image: Rogue River.
 Annette Trujillo photo.